Censorship of TikTok: 2019 ban

-On 3 April 2019, the Madras High Court, while hearing a PIL, asked the Government of India to ban the app, citing that it "encourages pornography" and shows "inappropriate content".
+On 3 April 2019, the Madras High Court, while hearing a PIL, asked the government of India to ban the app, citing that it "encourages pornography" and shows "inappropriate content".
 The court also noted that minors using the app were at risk of being targeted by sexual predators.
 The court further asked broadcast media not to telecast any of those videos from the app.
-The spokesperson for TikTok stated that they were abiding by local laws and were awaiting the copy of the court order before they take action.
-On 17 April, both Google and Apple removed TikTok from Google Play and the App Store.
+The spokesperson for TikTok stated that they were abiding by local laws and were awaiting a copy of the court order before they take action.
+On 17 April, both Google and Apple blocked TikTok from Google Play and the App Store for users in India.
 As the court refused to reconsider the ban, the company stated that they had removed over 6 million videos that violated their content policy and guidelines.

 On 25 April 2019, the ban was lifted after the Madras High Court reversed its order, following a plea from TikTok developer ByteDance Technology.
 "We are committed to continuously enhancing our safety features as a testament to our ongoing commitment to our users in India," said TikTok in an official media statement.
 India's TikTok ban might have cost the app 15 million new users.

 2020 ban

-TikTok, along with 58 other Chinese-created apps, was banned completely in India by the Ministry of Electronics and Information Technology on 29 June 2020, with a statement saying they were "prejudicial to sovereignty and integrity of India, defence of India, security of state and public order".
+TikTok, along with 58 other Chinese-created apps, was banned completely in India by the Ministry of Electronics and Information Technology on 29 June 2020, with a statement saying they were "prejudicial to the sovereignty and integrity of India, defence of India, security of state, and public order".
 The ban was in response to a military clash between Indian and Chinese troops in disputed territory along their shared border between Ladakh and Western China.
 After an earlier skirmish in 2017 between the militaries of the two most populous countries in the world, the Indian military demanded that its troops delete dozens of Chinese applications from their devices over national security concerns.
 Applications like Weibo, UC Browser, and Shareit are among the apps that were deleted at that time and have now been completely banned.

 The Indian government said the decision to ban the apps was "to protect the data and privacy of its 1.3 billion citizens" and to put a stop to technology that was "stealing and surreptitiously transmitting users' data in unauthorized servers outside India".

-Dev Khare, a partner at the venture firm Lightspeed India said that although India's app ban was a populist "feel-good" step, he did not see it as a bad thing because "it's something that China did a long time ago" and "the rest of the world has the right to do it to China."
+Apar Gupta, executive director of the Internet Freedom Foundation, said the censorship was absent from well-defined national security criteria and has "impacted more Indians than any before".
+A venture capital investor said it was a populist "feel-good" step, referring to the ban, and that the world has the right to do what China has long done in its own country.